 Compound Butter Recipe

-Since gourmet restaurant meals are definitely not in the budget very often, I decided to recreate the herb-infused compound butter at home and have enjoyed experimenting with different flavor combinations.
+Since gourmet restaurant meals are definitely not in the budget very often, I decided to recreate the herb-infused compound butter at home.
+I’ve enjoyed experimenting with different flavor combinations.
 So far some flavors I’ve tried are garlic herb compound butter with both fresh garlic and roasted garlic.
 The honey butter with some fresh rosemary and a pinch of sea salt was also delicious!

 A few notes I’ve found along the way: